coudertlab/simple-adsorption-workflow/README.md

 ### What can not be done (yet) with `simple-adsorption-workflow` ?

-- Use user-provided CIF structure files: several verification must be performed to use a new CIF in a GCMC simulation which is out of the scope of the present tool (curate CIF, check presence of force field parameters for the new atoms name defined, ...)
+- Use a user-provided CIF structure file: several verification must be performed to use a new CIF in a GCMC simulation which is out of the scope of the present tool (curate CIF, check presence of force field parameters for the new atoms name defined, ...)
 - Use partial charges (calculated automatically or found in MOF databases) to set the electrostatic interations between atoms.
 This is a major limitations, which will be solved in the close future.
+- Use a user-defined force field